 Land within the Campbelltown LGA also falls within the catchments of two principal Sydney waterways, the Georges River and the Nepean River.
-These waterways and their associated bushland grant Campbelltown its unique natural character, supports a diverse variety of flora and fauna and provide for community amenity and recreational opportunities.
-The majority of Campbelltown's urban waterways flow into the Georges River, either directly to the Georges River itself, or via the Bow Bowing Bunbury Curran Creek system.
+These waterways and their associated bushland grant Campbelltown its unique natural character, support a diverse variety of flora and fauna and provide for community amenity and recreational opportunities.
+Vantage and connection points are provided along both river systems, granting the community a variety of opportunities to celebrate and enjoy these natural assets.